 If your case goes to trial, our attorneys will represent you in court and passionately defend your claim before a judge.
 Their experience in courtroom procedures comes in handy and therefore know the right steps to take to ensure you receive compensation for your injuries.

 Review Your Claim With Our Macon Uber Accident Lawyers

 Uber, Lyft, and other rideshare companies have become commonplace and the probability of getting into an Uber accident is high.
 Whether you have suffered injuries when riding in an Uber or property damage in a crash involving an Uber-affiliated car, you may qualify to receive damages for your losses.

 However, these accident claims can be complicated since various policies may apply.
 Hiring and retaining an experienced Macon personal injury lawyer can help smooth the claim process and maximum compensation for your losses.
 If you or a loved one has suffered injuries following an Uber accident, don’t hesitate to seek legal counsel.
-Call us today at 1-800-INJURED to talk to one of our lawyers to learn about your legal options in a free case evaluation.
+Call us today at 4048757800 to talk to one of our lawyers to learn about your legal options in a free case evaluation.